mattermost/mattermost-load-test/README.md

 Follow the regular Mattermost installation instructions for the operating system that you're using.
 Make sure you pick large enough machines in a configuration that will support the load you are testing for.

-### 2) Set up a load test server.
+### 2) Set up one or more load test servers.

-The hardware specifications of the server running the load test should be similar to the hardware of your application server.
+The hardware specifications of the servers running the load test should be similar to the hardware of your application server.

-Install the `loadtest` command on the load test server using [these instructions](install-load-test-server.md).
+Install the `loadtest` command on the load test servers using [these instructions](install-load-test-server.md).

 ### 3) Configure